 Retirement is based on different sub-sectors contracts, so the rules are vast.
-The main one to know is that if there are 50 employees or more, the employer must pay into the TFR (severance fund), into a pension fund, or into the INPS (Italian Institute of Social Security).
-Employers with under 50 employees are subject to individual company agreement.
+The main one to understand is that if there are 50 employees or more, the employer must pay into the TFR (severance fund), a pension fund, or the INPS (Italian Institute of Social Security).
+Employers with under 50 employees are subject to individual company agreements.

 Related Government Websites